ds-leehanjin/amazon-recommender-system/README.md

 ## Data Understanding and Preparation

-In this analysis, we use [Amazon review data](https://nijianmo.github.io/amazon/index.html) and [product metadata](http://deepyeti.ucsd.edu/jianmo/amazon/index.html) featured in the following paper:
+Special thanks to Jianmo Ni for providing [Amazon review data](https://nijianmo.github.io/amazon/index.html) and [product metadata](http://deepyeti.ucsd.edu/jianmo/amazon/index.html)  which are used for this analysis and are also featured in the following paper:

 **Justifying recommendations using distantly-labeled reviews and fined-grained aspects**